minio/directpv-docs/content/installation/upgrade.md

 DirectPV 4.1.x and later removed support for `PodSecurityPolicy`.
 {{< /admonition >}}

+## Version support

+### 4.1.x

+Releases in the **4.1.x** series are the latest of the open source DirectPV CSI Driver.

+Most users should install or upgrade to the latest release in the **4.1.x** series.

+However, if you require continued use of the deprecated `PodSecurityPolicy` feature, be sure to follow the upgrade guide carefully.

+### 4.0.x

+The **4.0.x** series entered maintenance mode on January 1, 2025.

+Maintenance may include limited bug or security resolution.
+Users should plan to migrate to the 4.1.x series at the earliest opportunity.

+### Earlier releases

+Versions older than 4.0.0 are no longer supported.

 ## Upgrade DirectPV CSI Driver from 4.x.x to latest

 ### Offline upgrade